MapsPeople/docs/src/various/kiosk.md

 To collect statistics in Google Analytics, provide your MapsIndoors representative with a Google Analytics Property ID (tracking id).
 This can be set in the app config on a per-Solution basis.

-You will receive stats and events in the Google Analytics Dashboard approximately 24 hours the key has been set.
+You will receive stats and events in the Google Analytics Dashboard approximately 24 hours after the key has been set.

 ### Page View Tracking